distributethe6ix/70DaysOfServiceMesh/70DaysExercises/06-Securing your microservices.md

 In Kubernetes, the CNI layer may be able to provide a limited amount of network policy and encryption.
 Looking at a service mesh, encryption can be provided through mutual-TLS, or mTLS for service-to-service communication, and this same layer can provide a mechanism for Authentication using strong identities in SPIFFE ID format.
 Layer 7 Authorization is another capability of a service mesh.
 We can authorize certain services to perform actions (HTTP operations) against other services.

+mTLS is used to authenticate peers in both directions; more on mTLS and TLS in later days.

 To simplify this, Authentication is about having keys to unlock and enter through the door, and Authorization is about what you are allowed to do/touch, once you're in.
 Defence in Depth.

 Let's review what Istio offers and proceed to configure some of this.
 We will explore some of these in greater detail in future days.